-A rosé wine made from 85% Syrah and 15% Sangiovese*.
+A rosé wine made from Syrah and Sangiovese.

 The dark-skinned red grapes are gently crushed and left to stand in stainless steel tanks for several hours.
 After this initial period of cold maceration on the skins at 8-10°C, some of the juice is drained (or ‘bled’) from the tanks and fermented separately, a process known as ‘saignée’ (from the French ‘saigner’, to bleed).